KaisTahar/cordDqChecker-MIM/README.md

   - ```path="http://141.5.101.1:8080/fhir/```

 Once the source data path and local variables are defined, start the script to check the quality of your data.
-The genrated repots are saved in folder ``` "./Local/Data/Export" ```
+The generated reports are saved in folder ``` "./Local/Data/Export" ```

 ## Local Reports
-- In the folder  ``` "./Local/Data/Export" ``` you will finde some examples of data quality reports generated locally using sythetic data.
+- In the folder  ``` "./Local/Data/Export" ``` you will find some examples of data quality reports generated locally using synthetic data.
 - The used references are stored in ``` "./Local/Data/refData" ```

 ## Note